Pasteur, Jenner and the history of vaccines

 Right from the start, the practice of vaccination also had determined opponents.
 Rational arguments play a rather subordinate role; opponents of vaccination were (and still are) driven more by ideological reasons.
 Even the Reichsimpfgesetz (German Imperial Vaccination Act) of 1874 was highly controversial.
-To this day, there is sometimes fierce resistance to any compulsory vaccination, as was recently demonstrated by the criticism of compulsory measles vaccination for children in day-care centres or currently by the Corona pandemic anti-vax protesters.
+To this day, there is sometimes fierce resistance to any compulsory vaccination, as was recently demonstrated by the criticism of compulsory measles vaccination for children in day-care centres or by the anti-vax protesters during the Corona pandemic.

 The problem of growing "vaccination fatigue“

 More problematic than the comparatively manageable number of radical opponents of vaccination are, however, the "vaccination-weary" people in this country: since, for example, childhood diseases such as chickenpox and rubella hardly ever occur today thanks to the vaccinations, the understanding of the necessity of protective vaccination is declining.
 Vaccinations are threatened by their own success: "Out of sight, out of mind" - the threat from traditional childhood diseases seems abstract and small.
-One of the consequences of this negligence is that measles is still - or rather: again - a global problem (in 2018, according to the WHO , the number of reported infections rose significantly; more than 140,000 people died from it worldwide).
-In many regions of the world, infectious diseases that were thought to have been defeated long ago are flaring up again.
+One of the consequences of this negligence is that measles is still - or rather: again - a global problem.
+According to WHO, there were around 9 million cases in 2021; around 128,000 people died from it worldwide.

 Picture: iStock.com/Nevodka, Public domain, via Wikimedia Commons, Paul Nadar (Public domain, via Wikimedia Commons), Ernest Board (Public domain, via Wikimedia Commons), James Illray (Public domain, via Wikimedia Commons), DEPATISnet, iStock.com/sanjeri